jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ![carrer-advice-workflow](./figures/career-advice-flow.png)

 Changing the state of the dropdown from "Waiting" to "Get Jobs" triggers a Google Apps Script.
-The script takes the data from that row and sends it to a Digital Ocean Serverless Function that's waiting for requests at a particular URL.
-The Digital Ocean Function does almost no work.
+The script takes the data from that row and sends it to a DigitalOcean Function that's waiting for requests at a particular URL.
+The DigitalOcean Function does almost no work.
 It's only purpose is to trigger a deployed Trigger.dev task with the spreadsheet data.
 Think of it as a webhook.
 Inside the task, the payload is destructured and integrated into an OpenAI chat prompt.
 Once the model's response is returned, the task uses the Google Sheets API to update the spreadsheet with the career advice.

-Yes, this workflow is simple enough that the whole thing could be put in the Digital Ocean function.
+Yes, this workflow is simple enough that the whole thing could be put in the DigitalOcean function.
 But if I want to extend the capabilities of this system later on, I'd rather get the right tools in place now.

 ## Google Apps Scripts